sergitoponce/HCI_ElevatorInterface/README.md

 ![ElevatorGifSergio](https://media.giphy.com/media/d8zFJXRsh670SQqQJj/giphy.gif)

 My first problem with this interface is the layout of the buttons.
 As you can see, the buttons are ordered from left to right, going upwards.
-I believe this is an issue because the buttons should be ordered from bottom to top, increasing, instead of from left to right.
+This is an issue because it is hard for the user to tell which floor is the very bottom floor and which floor is the very top floor.
+I believe this can be fixed if the buttons can be ordered from bottom to top, increasing, instead of from left to right.
 There are not many buttons on this interface, so ordering it in this way should not be a problem and it will make it more clear for the user.

 ### Section B: